pact-foundation/docs.pact.io/website/docs/getting_started/how_pact_works.md

 Although there is conceptually a lot going on in a pact interaction test, the actual test code is very straightforward.
 This is a major selling point of Pact.

 In Pact, each interaction is considered to be independent.
 This means that each test only tests one interaction.
-If you need to describe interactions that depend on each other, you can use _provider states_ to do it.
+If you need to describe interactions that depend on pre-existing state, you can use _provider states_ to do it.
 Provider states allow you describe the preconditions on the provider required to generate the expected response - for example, the existence of specific user data.
 This is explained further in the provider verification section below.

 ![Pact interaction with provider state](/img/pact-base-extended.png)